+I am getting the runaround.
+They can't just back bill me for something I HAVE NEVER PAID TO BEGIN WITH.
+I can't get anyone to let me return the equipment.
+Just getting the runaround instead of any help.
 I called on 10/23/14 to inform them I still have not gotten any copy of a contract.
 I was told I could cancel via email.
-Sent an email and was given a quite of almost $2000. to cancel service now.
+Sent an email and was given a quite of almost $2000 to cancel service now.
 On October 6th it was $646.00.
-I tried to reply to the email, but of course it does not go thru.
+I tried to reply to the email, but of course it does not go through.
 Still no one has helped me resolve this problem.
 They won't even reply to my complaint at the Better Business Bureau.

 About four years ago I leased a postage meter from Hasler, a predecessor company of Neopost, and never had a problem.
 Hasler got bought out by Neopost and suddenly all sorts of new charges appear on my bill.
 When my lease on the machine was up, I told them I wasn't going to renew the contract because I no longer needed the machine.
 I kept getting bills which engendered numerous phone calls and letters.
 Finally, they told me that they would send me a mailing label and I could return the machine.
 I never received the mailing label.
 I did get a check from them for $100 for return of deposit or something.

 Today, I received in the mail a statement claiming I owed them $42.00 for equipment rental.
-When me assistant called them to explain that we have been trying to surrender the machine for over a year, the person in billings said we now owe them $700.00 and they would send a mailing label until we paid in full.
+When my assistant called them to explain that we have been trying to surrender the machine for over a year, the person in billings said we now owe them $700.00 and they would send a mailing label until we paid in full.
 I then got on the phone and told them where they could put the machine.
 In thirty five years of law practice I have never worked with a company with such poor billing practices.
 Do business with them at your peril.

 I called Neopost and they were unaware of our cancellation.
 The customer service representative asked if I'd called it in.
 I told her that we had mailed cancellation letters to both the corporate office (returned as undeliverable) and the local branch over a year earlier via certified mail, return receipt requested and that I was holding the signed receipt in my hand at that moment.
 Had we not sent the letter return receipt, I have no doubt that Neopost would've re-upped us.
+Worst customer service ever.

-It's almost impossible to connect with the correct department on the first try.
+Here's what I wrote in the survey they just asked me to take: It's almost impossible to connect with the correct department on the first try.
 It seems like there's a new number for the department you need to reach every time you call.
 Neopost has customer numbers for us that we have never known about and the customer number we do have is recognized less than half the time.
 Even when you do connect with the right department, issues are rarely resolved with just one call.